-- one of our key business imperatives -driving profitable growth by increasing revenue and controlling operating costs; - balanced with driving a strong focus on asset utilization, working capital and cash flow; - simple to calculate and easily understood by both employees and stockholders; - a measure we can track throughout the year; and - a critical measure investors use to assess our annual performance.
+- balanced with driving a strong focus on asset utilization, working capital and cash flow; - a critical measure investors use to assess our annual performance.

 Free Cash Flow Objective

 The Committee retained Free Cash Flow as the other Core Financial Objective, which is used as a modifier to the MIP bonus funding mechanism once a target level of NGOI is achieved.
 We use Free Cash Flow because it: